Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Witch hazel could slay p.acnes bacteria

-Compared to tea tree oil or blue light devices, witch hazel’s antibacterial powers are much more poorly documented, but they’re still highly promising.
+Compared to tea tree oil, witch hazel’s antibacterial powers are less extensively documented, but they’re still highly promising.

-Firstly, remember the elagitannin antioxidants, the predominant tannins in the witch hazel leaf?
-In a 2014 review, they were examined in massive detail, and supposedly, ellagitannins exhibit antimicrobial activity against fungi, viruses, and importantly, bacteria, including antibiotic-resistant strains such as methicillin-resistant Staphylococcus aureus“.
+Firstly, remember the elagitannin antioxidants we discussed earlier?
+In a 2014 review, they were examined in massive detail.
+Supposedly, ellagitannins exhibit antimicrobial activity against fungi, viruses, and importantly, bacteria, including antibiotic-resistant strains such as methicillin-resistant Staphylococcus aureus“.

-If these compounds are powerful enough to kill aureus (the resistant MRSA strain killing millions in hospitals, then our good friend p.acnes bacteria won’t stand a chance.
+If these compounds are powerful enough to kill S. aureus, the resistant MRSA strain killing millions in hospitals, then our good friend p.acnes bacteria is in serious danger.

-A 2002 study was even better, examining witch hazel in its entirety.
+A 2002 study was even better, testing witch hazel in its entirety.
 Scientists compared a distillation of witch hazel to two other dermatological preparations (urea and USP 23), testing 15 healthy volunteers.

 Sea buckthorn oil – a natural secret for acne and oily skin

 The result: witch hazel’s antimicrobial activity was particularly strong.
-The scientists commented that while witch hazel generally specialises in boosting hydration and lowering inflammation, the antimicrobial properties were a nice added benefit.
-They commented that they’d be useful for managing atopic dermatitis, a skin condition with similar origins to acne.
+The scientists commented that while witch hazel is mainly used for boosting hydration and lowering inflammation, the antimicrobial properties were a nice added benefit, and were even promising for treating atopic dermatitis, a skin condition with similar origins to acne.

 What’s most fascinating is this comment: “the organisms involved in the pathogenesis of these conditions are susceptible to the hamamelis preparations“.
-Apparently, witch hazel is particularly effective against the exact bacteria behind skin conditions.
+Apparently, witch hazel is particularly effective against malicious skin bacteria.

 Could this apply to p.acnes?
 No direct studies exist right now, but a bucketload have tested witch hazel on eczema patients.